QWOP: Background

-Gameplay and reception
+Gameplay

 Players play as an athlete named "Qwop", who is participating in a 100-meter event at the Olympic Games.
 Using only the Q, W, O and P keys, players must control the movement of the athlete's legs to make the character move forward while trying to avoid falling over.
 The Q and W keys each drive one of the runner's thighs, while the O and P keys work the runner's calves.
-The Q key drives the runner's right thigh forward and left thigh backward, and the W key also affects the thighs and does the opposite.
+The Q key drives the runner's right thigh forward and left thigh backward, while the W key does the opposite.
 The O and P keys work in the same way as the Q and W keys, but with the runner's calves.
 The actual amount of movement of a joint is affected by the resistance due to forces from gravity and inertia placed upon it.

-Though the objective of QWOP is simple, the game, ever since it was released, has been notorious for being difficult to master due to its controls with the Q, W, O and P keys.
-Foddy says that he gets a lot of hate mail for making QWOP.
-Despite the criticism for the game's difficulty due to the controls, the game helped Foddy's site reach 30 million hits, according to Wired, and, also ever since the game was released, has been played by millions of people, although numbers have declined.

 Breakthrough and popular culture

 On July 27, 2011, QWOP was featured at the Museum of Modern Art in New York City and was part of an event called "Arcade" hosted by the video game art and culture company Kill Screen.

-The Guinness World Records awarded Chintamani, Karnataka resident Roshan Ramachandra for doing the fastest 100m run on the game on April 10, 2013, doing it in 51 seconds.
+The Guinness World Records awarded Chintamani resident Roshan Ramachandra for doing the fastest 100m run on the game on April 10, 2013, doing it in 51 seconds.
+As of June 2024, the record is held by a Japanese speedrunner known as kurodo1916, achieving a time of 45.53 seconds in June 2022.

 QWOP appeared on the season 9 premiere of the American sitcom The Office.